dozjs/doz/documentation/index.md

 ```

 ##### d:id
-This attribute allows you to define an unique name that identify the component globally.
+This attribute allows you to define a unique name that identify the component globally.

 ```javascript
 Doz.component('my-label', {